em7/cl-cookbook/dynamic-libraries.md

 export CL_SOURCE_REGISTRY="~/prg/sbcl-librarian//"
 ~~~

-On more modern Linux-based systems, libraries are usually not searched for in the current directory.
-The same goes for paths which Python searches for libraries.
+Libraries are usually not searched for in the current directory on more modern Linux-based systems, similar to paths Python searches for libraries.

 ~~~bash
 export LD_LIBRARY_PATH=.:
 export PATH=.:$PATH
 ~~~

-`script.lisp` is a fairly simple LISP script for compiling the LISP sources and outputting the wrapper code and the LISP core.
+`script.lisp` is a straightforward Lisp script for compiling the Lisp sources and outputting the wrapper code and the Lisp core.

 ~~~lisp
 (require '#:asdf)